tendermint/tendermint/docs/tutorials/go-built-in.md

 ## 1.3 Writing a Tendermint Core application

 Tendermint Core communicates with the application through the Application BlockChain Interface (ABCI).
-All message types are defined in the [protobuf file](https://github.com/tendermint/tendermint/blob/main/proto/tendermint/abci/types.proto).
+The messages exchanged through the interface are defined in the ABCI [protobuf file](https://github.com/tendermint/tendermint/blob/main/proto/tendermint/abci/types.proto).

-This allows Tendermint Core to run applications written in any programming language.
+We begin by creating the basic scaffolding for an ABCI application by creating a in a new type, `KVStoreApplication`, with methods that implement the ABCI `Application` interface.

-Create a file called `app.go` with the following content:
+Create a file called `app.go` with the following contents:

 ```go
 package main